Syntropysoft/sintrojs/examples/README.md

 node test.js
 ```

-This shows how to test your SyntroJS API with TinyTest.
+This shows how to test the exact same API you created in `app.js` using TinyTest.

 ## What You'll See